Listing does not imply endorsement of content. It is included only for what useful purpose

 Hired Power: Recovery as a Commodity.
 Trading the "spiritual angle" for a business one,

 “Mea Culpa.”
-Thanks to Oxford Group (aka Moral Rearmament and Initiatives for Peace),
+Thanks to the Oxford Group (aka Moral Rearmament and Initiatives of Change),

-man who thought himself religious has spiritual awakening, admits to torture and murder,
+a man who thought himself religious has a spiritual awakening, admits to torture and murder,

 Practice These Principles Group, Riverside PA